 Being quite nervous, even anxious to lose out, you ignore all the helpful advice and decide to put in an offer to purchase at a level above where you can afford!

-This is but one of the common mistakes first-time home buyers make when plunging into one of life’s most exciting, exhilarating and exhausting times: buying your first property.
+Unfortunately, this is one of the common mistakes first-time home buyers make when plunging into one of life’s most exciting, exhilarating and exhausting times: buying your first property.

-Most real estate agents will agree, when they ask first-time home buyers about their home-buying experience afterwards, that the majority of first-time home buyers indicate that they would do things quite differently if they had to do it all over again.
+Ask any real estate agent about the home buying experiences of their first-time home buyer clients and you’ll hear that the majority of these first-time home buyers have indicated that they would do things quite differently if they had to do it all over again!

-If that’s truly the case, why not learn from their experiences?!
+So, if that’s truly the case, why can’t you learn from their experiences today?!

 Here are the 10 common mistakes first-time home buyers make:

-Mistake 1: First-time home buyers don’t really know what they want
+Mistake No.1: First-time home buyers don’t really know what they want

 First things first: as a first-time home buyer, you need to decide what it is that you’re looking for.